skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of the fight on his butt.
 Eomer instructs him to keep out of the fight next time.

 The party continues east.
-Several times throught the trip they see Garret scanning the horizon through a spyglass, looking at it through the wrong end.
+Several times throughout the trip they see Garret scanning the horizon through a spyglass, looking at it through the wrong end.
 They have written Garret off as an idiot by this point, so they let it slide without comment.
 Eventually this gets on Eomer's